SBDJUK/vdj_to_sdj/README.md

-# vdj_to_sdj
-Convert some VirtualDJ database XML data to Serato-compatible metadata tags
+## vdj\_to\_sdj

 This is a rust application that does some limited conversion of metadata from VirtualDJ to Serato DJ.

-Currently this was built for a specific purpose:
+The current version of this application performs a limited conversion of 3 pieces of information:

-VirtualDJ Playcount > Serato DJ Playcount
+*   VirtualDJ Play Count → Serato DJ Playcount

-VirtualDJ Rating > Composer
+*   VirtualDJ Rating → Composer

-VirtualDJ User1 > Grouping
+*   VirtualDJ User1 → Grouping

+**It should go without saying that this is a very limited use application - in it's present form it would need to be customized for use, and could absolutely mangle your metadata or destroy your files.
+Use with caution and backups!**